Officers and Council Members of the ASA Section on Animals and Society Section

 Jennifer Sinski is a graduate teaching assistant in the Sociology Department of University of Louisville where she is currently working on her doctorate in Applied Sociology.
 As part of an internship requirement for her program, Jennifer is writing and researching for The Bark magazine where her article "State of Sheltering" appeared in the Fall 2013 issue.
 Current research includes Gender and Leadership in Animal Sheltering Organizations, and a statewide survey of animal shelters in Kentucky.
 In previous research Jennifer co-authored "Swinging in America: Love, Sex and Marriage in the 21st Century.

-Ivy is an animal advocate guided by the belief that no animal should be abused or neglected.
-She currently works for the Ocean Conservancy as a manager in fundraising and has a history of working for wildlife conservation advocacy organizations.
-Ivy earned her Bachelor of Science in Social Psychology and her Master of Public Affairs focusing on fundraising and nonprofit management.
-As an independent researcher, her interests focus on animals and society with a specific lens on companion animals and pop culture, canine selfhood, puppy mills, shelter management, and the fur trade.
+Ivy D. Collier is an animal advocate guided by the belief that no animal should be abused or neglected.
+She is currently employed for the Delaware SPCA as the Director of Development, Marketing and Communications and has a history of volunteering for animal shelters and animal advocacy organizations.
+She earned her Bachelor of Science in Social Psychology and a Masters of Public Affairs focusing on fundraising and nonprofit management.
+As an independent researcher, her interests focus on Human-Animal studies with a specific lens on companion animals in regards to popular culture, public policy, No Kill Movement, shelter management & the Five Freedoms.

 Justin Goodman, People for the Ethical Treatment of Animals